Kong/kubernetes-ingress-controller/docs/references/annotations.md

 executed for every request that is proxied, no matter which Route it came from.

-This annotation can be applied to a KongConsumer resource, which results in plugin being executed whenver the specific consumer is accessing any of the defined APIs.
+This annotation can be applied to a KongConsumer resource, which results in plugin being executed whenever the specific consumer is accessing any of the defined APIs.

 Please follow the
-[Using the KongPlugin resource](../guides/using-kongplugin-resource.md) guide for details on how this annoatation can be used.
+[Using the KongPlugin resource](../guides/using-kongplugin-resource.md) guide for details on how this annotation can be used.

 ## `configuration.konghq.com`